 FERPA gives parents certain rights with respect to their children's education records.
 Prior to the student’s 18th birthday or prior to enrollment in a college or university, the right to the privacy of the student’s records essentially belongs to the parents.
 When a student enters college, the right to privacy is transferred to the student, and the content of the educational records, which may include both academic records and disciplinary records, can be disclosed only with the student’s consent.
 However, if a student remains financially dependent upon the parent(s) and is claimed as dependent on the parent(s) federal and state tax returns, the parent has the right to inspect records as well.

-All new students are provided with the formal opportunity to sign a written statement that allows them to designate the names of individuals to whom information may be released from college records.
+All new students are provided with the formal opportunity to submit an online form that allows them to designate the names of individuals to whom information may be released from college records.
 This release is operable for the time of the student’s enrollment or until such time as the student revokes access; confirming the willingness of the student to share the information even if the student’s dependent status changes.

 Drury knows that parents, students and the university are involved as a team working toward completion of educational goals and students are always encouraged to grant their parents access to educational records.
 FERPA allowances are considered a family decision that should be made prior to the student’s arrival on campus.
 Drury families are strongly encouraged to discuss the concept of student privacy.